Teun/SnappetChallenge/README.md

 ## Install

+There is no need to install anything to run the application.
+To develop and debug the application installing the npm packages and jspm is required.

-To install the applicaton follow the next steps:
+To do this, follow the next steps:
 - Open a Node.js command prompt
 - Change the directory: **cd [Repository]\SnappetChallenge\SnappetChallenge**
 - Execute the command: **npm install jspm@beta -g**